San Francisco sound: Venues

-Performances of an international super group like the Beatles were hosted in a huge venue like the Cow Palace.
+Performances of an international superstar group like the Beatles were hosted in a huge venue like the Cow Palace.
 At first, the local Bay Area bands played in smaller ones.
-The early band venues, while the new SF scene was emerging from folk and folk-rock beginnings, were often places like the Matrix nightclub.
+The early band venues, while the new SF scene was emerging from folk and folk-rock beginnings, were often places like The Matrix nightclub.
 As audiences grew, and audience dancing became customary, performances moved into venues with more floor space, such as the Longshoreman's Hall, the Fillmore Auditorium, the Avalon Ballroom, Winterland, and the Carousel Ballroom (which was later renamed Fillmore West).
 Outdoor performances, often organized by the band members themselves and their friends, also played their part.

 Because San Francisco had an especially vibrant and attractive countercultural scene in the latter half of the 1960s, musicians from elsewhere (along with the famous hip multitude) came there.
 Some stayed and became part of the scene.
 Examples include the Sir Douglas Quintet, whose music took on more of the character of the San Francisco sound, while yet retaining some of its original Texas flavor, Mother Earth, fronted by female lead singer Tracy Nelson, who relocated to the Bay Area from Nashville, and the Electric Flag, bringing Chicago blues to the Bay Area care of former Paul Butterfield Blues Band guitarist Mike Bloomfield.
 Steve Miller (who formed the Steve Miller Band) was from Wisconsin, by way of Chicago and New York City while bandmate Boz Scaggs originally called Texas home.